iamfoysal/bank-management/README.md

     ```
     SECRET_KEY=your_secret_key
     DEBUG=True
+    ALLOWED_HOSTS=[]

     ```
     Replace `your_secret_key` with a secret key.
     you cna follow the example file `.env-example` to create the `.env` file.

-6. Run the following command to create the database:
+6. Run the following command to initialize the database and create the superuser:

     ```
-    python manage.py migrate
-    ```

-7. Run the following command to create a superuser:

-    ```
-    python manage.py createsuperuser
+    python manage.py init
     ```
 8. Run the following command to start the server:

     ```